Summer 2021: What's Ahead

 I am proud to have this opportunity to work for such an outstanding agency, whose mission aligns with my values and ideals.
 This internship will run remotely, meaning I will be staying at my home in Indianapolis, Indiana, for the summer.
 I want to express my appreciation to Mr. Charles Young, Ms. Sarah Kaczmarek, and Ms. Tara Carter for offering me for this opportunity.

 I have been the benefactor of support from so many outstanding mentors and advisers.
-Mr. Gerry Lanosga, the faculty mentor of my journalism honours cohort, has been an invaluable resource.
+Professor Gerry Lanosga, the faculty mentor of my journalism honours cohort, has been an invaluable resource.
 He's written multiple recommendation letters for various programs in the past few months, and I am incredibly grateful.
+Professor Bonnie Layton really helped me take my visual skills to the next level in her visual communications class last semester, and I am so thankful for the time she took in helping me develop those skills.
 George Hornedo, who graduated from Park Tudor, has been a mentor since I first met him in 2019.
 I am so thankful for the time he dedicated to helping connect me with professionals in the government and politics field.

 Jaden Amos and Jacob deCastro — both friends of mine at IU — were instrumental in my search for internships.
 Jaden would read every cover letter, supplement, and resume I sent her, and she was so helpful in this process.
 Jacob helped me find available internships and provided essential advice throughout the search.
 Alex Hardgrave, Sara Kress, and Grace Ybarra have been such extraordinary mentors to me, and I am so grateful to them.
 Luzane Draughon, Helen Rummel, and Cate Charron — my editors this semester — improved my writing drastically, and I am forever in their debt.